Comprehensive $ab$ $initio$ investigation of the phase diagram of quasi-one-dimensional molecular solids: 2. Model parameters

 Since molecular solids have strong temperature dependencies on structure parameters due to their softness, the model parameters derived for structures at different temperatures can be different.
 In fact, it is shown that in a Pd(dmit)$_2$ based system, as the temperature decreases, the amplitude of electron correlation effectively decreases~\cite{PhysRevResearch.3.043224}.
 Therefore, in this work, we performed a systematic analysis based on the structures at a fixed temperature of $200$~K for TMTTF$_2$X (X=Br, PF$_6$, AsF$_6$, and NbF$_6$) provided by Kitou {\it et al}~\cite{Kito_2021}.
-For the TMTSF salts, the analysis was based on room temperature structures.
+The analysis was based on room temperature structures {for TMTSF$_2$X (X=PF$_6$\cite{Thorup:a20141}, AsF$_6$\cite{doi:10.1021/ja00414a007}, and NbF$_6$\cite{doi:10.1080/15421400500377511})}.
 The conclusion that the electron correlation effect is weaker for the TMTSF salts than for the TMTTF salts holds, despite the difference in the temperature used between the two systems, since the amplitude of the correlations in TMTSF becomes weaker at lower temperatures.

-In Table~\ref{TransferUV}, we show the calculated values of the transfer integrals and Coulomb interactions using DFT and MLWFs.
-Due to the numerical errors, values of crystallographically equivalent bonds were slightly different.
-We averaged over the transfer integrals and Coulomb interactions for corresponding bonds.
-We uploaded the output files containing the transition integrals and Coulomb interactions obtained by RESPACK to the data repository\cite{datarepo}.
+In Table~\ref{TransferUV}, we show the calculated values of the transfer integrals{, the bare on-site Coulomb interaction $U_{\rm bare}$, and the screened} Coulomb interactions using DFT and MLWFs. {The unitcell volumes $V_{\rm uc}$ obtained by the crystallographic information file are also listed.} Due to the numerical errors, values of crystallographically equivalent bonds were slightly different.
+We averaged over the transfer integrals and Coulomb interactions for corresponding bonds. {We also confirmed that in the actual analysis of the low-energy effective models, meV order differences in the parameter do not change the results.} We uploaded the output files containing the transition integrals and Coulomb interactions obtained by RESPACK to the data repository\cite{datarepo}.